MyNews

-myNEWS.com is a retail convenience chain located in Malaysia.
-As of 2021, myNEWS.com has more than 460 outlets, the majority of them located in the urban areas of Peninsular Malaysia. myNEWS outlets can be commonly found in shopping complexes, business hubs, transportation hubs and rail transport hubs, such as LRT and MRT stations.
-It currently serves over 2.5 million customers monthly and has more than 1600 employees.
+MyNews (stylized as myNEWS) is a retail convenience chain founded in 1996 by the Dang family.
+Originally established as a single newsstand, it has grown into one of the largest homegrown convenience store operators in Malaysia.
+As of 2026, myNEWS.com has more than 550 outlets, the majority of them located in the urban areas of Peninsular Malaysia. myNEWS outlets can be commonly found in shopping complexes, business hubs, transportation hubs and rail transport hubs, such as LRT and MRT stations.
+It currently serves over 3 million customers monthly and has more than 2800 employees.

 History

-On 25 December 1996, MAGBIT in 1 Utama Shopping Centre was established by Dang Tai Luk and his wife Ling Chao.
-In 1997, the "myNEWS.com" brand name was launched, riding on the ".com" wave with the opening of the first myNEWS.com outlet in Mid Valley Megamall.
+The business began on December 25, 1996, with the opening of a small newsstand called 'MagBit' in 1 Utama Shopping Centre by Dang Tai Luk.
+The company was developed as a family-run enterprise, with his brothers Dang Tai Wen and Dang Tai Hock playing key roles in the brand's expansion and the eventual transition to the myNEWS.com identity in 1997 with the opening of the first myNEWS.com outlet in Mid Valley Megamall.
 Subsequently, a company called Bison Stores Sdn Bhd was formed with plans to manage and expand myNEWS.com outlets across Malaysia.
 Bison started predominantly as a print media retailer and evolved to become a press and retail convenience outlet chain.
 Gradually progressing in the early stages, Bison Stores Sdn Bhd managed to open 10 outlets after three years in operation, and achieved its 100th outlet opening in 2007, its 200th outlet in 2014, and its 300th outlet in 2016.

 In May 2016, the myNEWS.com brand name was licensed to two outlets at the Yangon International Airport in Myanmar.

 On 2 October 2017, Bison Stores Sdn Bhd changed its company's name to Mynews Retail Sdn Bhd.